-There is also old Moti Cinema hall, which is still operating and is usually playing the latest hit.
-It has been ages that I watched a movie in a single screen old style cinema, so another to do on my list.
+There is also an old Moti Cinema hall, which is still operating and is usually playing the latest hit.
+It has been ages that I watched a movie in a single screen old-style cinema, so another to do on my list.

-Walk along and get into Baghirath palace.
+Walk along and get into Baghirath palace, Shahjahanabad.
 Today it is a mish mesh of narrow lanes some of which lead to dead ends and some to other areas of old Delhi.
-This place is famous for decorative electrical items like lamp shades.
+This place is famous for decorative electrical items like lampshades.
 You see a row of shops selling various electrical goods and items.
 Some of them would make you feel nostalgic about the past like gramophones and old tape recorders.

-Somewhere in this chaos, you would find a huge colonial style building which now serves as premises for a bank and has Lloyds Bank Limited written on its top.
-It is a heritage building, which once belonged to Begum Samru in early 19th century.
+Somewhere in this chaos of Shahjahanabad, you would find a huge colonial-style building that now serves as premises for a bank and has Lloyds Bank Limited written on its top.
+It is a heritage building, which once belonged to Begum Samru in the early 19th century.
 The last Mughal, Bahadur Shah is said to have stayed in this building after he was captured for being involved in the mutiny of 1857.
-This was bought by Seth Bhagirath Mal in mid 20th century and hence the area got the name.
+This was bought by Seth Bhagirath Mal in the mid 20th century and hence the area got the name.
 The pillars in the front give a Greek appearance.
 The major portion of the palace is now used by the bank.
 And the rest has been distorted beyond recognition to accommodate shops all over and all around.